-A recent collaboration between VIVO and Research Graph2 developed and demonstrated a repeatable process for using seed data to build first and second order graphs, and to export, transform, and load those graphs in VIVO RDF format to a hosted VIVO instance.
+A recent collaboration between VIVO and Research Graph developed and demonstrated a repeatable process for using seed data to build first and second order graphs, and to export, transform, and load those graphs in VIVO RDF format to a hosted VIVO instance.

 This process has been accomplished by using Research Graph.
 The outcome has the potential to resolve common difficulties experienced while finding, disambiguating, transforming, and mapping data for ingest into VIVO.
-Figure one shows the outcome of the augmentation process for the data from the National Computational Infrastructure in
+As illustrated in the following figure, during this pilot we enrich the research repositories' data by (1) Transforming repository data to a graph database, (2) Augmenting the graph with the Research Graph data, (3) Making this graph available as a VIVO instance.
+In addition, we make the graph data available as GraphML or JSON for further analysis and visualisation.